EvictionLab/eviction-lab-website/content/eviction-tracking/get-the-data.md

   Scroll below the data table to find code samples for using the data in your own applications.
 Please submit additional examples!

+  A data dictionary for these downloadable files can be found [here](https://eviction-lab-data-downloads.s3.amazonaws.com/ets/data_dictionary_weekly_monthly_20220127.xlsx).

   *Note: Some eviction filing data have a number of cases with missing or incorrect tract/zip code information.
 These cases will be listed in rows where the tract/zip is described as "sealed".
 Values of filings by tract/zip may be underestimates as a result.*
 headers:
   siteheader: Site